 Finally, the stories about disabled and neuro-atypical characters can go beyond heroism and suffering.
 So send them on a perilous journey, throw them a juicy mystery to solve, make their significant others dump them, have carnivorous plants eat their parents, make aliens attack their planet… Not every story has to be about their so-called differences, it can be about so many other things instead.
 There are some fantastic resources, including book recommendations, available online.

 As an author, do the hard work and make your mistakes.
 Trip over your own inflated sense of self, then get up and move on.
-It makes you a better writer—I know from having to set my nose back in joint more than once.
+It makes you a better writer—I know from having had to set my nose back in joint more than once.

 Payal Dhar is a freelance writer on technology and culture, and an author of middle-grade and young-adult fiction.
 To find out more about her books, visit payaldhar.com.